Understanding neutrino pion production with the GiBUU model: The Model

 \subsection{Final State Evolution}

-Thes evolution for final-state particles in \gibuu is illustrated in \figref{fig:movie_m}.
+The evolution for final-state particles in \gibuu is illustrated in Figs.~\ref{fig:movie_m} and~\ref{fig:movie_p}~\footnote{In the GiBUU simulations, the final-state propagation time is set to different values, while the same random seed is used to generate the sample of GiBUU events.
+Whenever a proton hits another proton during the FSI stage both of these protons are propagated from then on.
+At the end of the propagation, the recorded positions and the four-momentum vectors of all final-state protons are analysed, and the proton mass $M_\textrm{p}$ is calculated as $\sqrt{E^2 - p^2}$, where $E$ and $p$ are the energy and momentum of the protons.
+The movies from which Figs.~\ref{fig:movie_m} and~\ref{fig:movie_p} are derived are available at~\url{https://luxianguo.github.io/html/gibuu/}.}.
 At time-zero following the interaction, the mass of the proton ranges between 0.88 and 1.05~GeV/$c^2$\footnote{The free proton mass in GiBUU is taken to be 0.938 GeV.
 Mass values below this free mass indicated binding.}.
 As the proton starts to propagate, its mass converges to a value dependent on its radial position within the nucleus.
 Once the proton exits the range of the mean-field potential---approximately 5~fm for carbon---it becomes on-shell.

 Of greater experimental relevance is the evolution of the final-state momentum within the mean-field modeled by \gibuu.
 As shown in \figref{fig:movie_p}, the proton momentum initially exceeds the Fermi level which is approximately 0.2--0.3~GeV/$c$, and extends to the maximally allowed energy---the neutrino energy---at time zero.
 Protons that do not undergo intranuclear scattering retain their momentum throughout the transport.
 However, those that do scatter lose energy as they move outward towards the boundary of the mean-field potential, whereas their momenta are forbidden from falling below the Fermi level due to the Pauli exclusion principle.
 Consequently, in \figref{fig:movie_p}, a group of protons can be seen tracing the Fermi momentum, which decreases with increasing radial position due to the lower local density.
 Notably, some protons lose so much energy that they are unable to escape the potential, finding themselves bound within the target nucleus.
 On the one hand, future precision neutrino oscillation measurements rely on full-phase-space cross sections with final-state protons below 0.3~GeV/$c$, and are sensitive to such details~\cite{DUNE:whitepaper}.
 On the other hand, existing experiments have a proton tracking threshold above 0.3~GeV/$c$ (see, e.g., Refs.~\cite{MicroBooNE:2020akw,T2K:2018rnz,MINERvA:2018hba,MINERvA:2021csy}), preventing protons at this low momentum from being observed.